 Dickinson Excavation Project & Archaeological Survey (D.E.P.A.S.) of Mycenae

-The Archaeology Department of Dickinson College and the D.E.P.A.S. research project offer to interested and qualified students the unique opportunity to participate in the excavation, archaeological survey, investigation and research of the legendary Bronze Age citadel of Mycenae and its surrounding region in Greece.
+The Archaeology Department of Dickinson College and the D.E.P.A.S. research project offer to interested and qualified students the unique opportunity to participate in the excavation, archaeological survey, investigation and research of the legendary Bronze Age citadel of Mycenae and its surrounding region in Greece which is conducted under the auspices of the Athens Archaeological Society.
 During excavation campaigns the students will be trained in field archaeology as trench assistants under the direct instruction and supervision of the program director; alternatively, during study/research summer seasons the students will conduct data collection and recording, pottery study and cataloguing, museum research, and systematic archaeological surveys (aided by remote sensing devices and techniques) of past and perspective dig sites.
 The program further includes field trips to nearby museums and ancient sites in Athens, Nafplio, Argos, Tiryns, Corinth, Epidaurus, Pylos, Olympia, Delphi, Thebes, Glas, designed to offer the students hands-on experience and a deeper understanding of Prehistoric Aegean and Classical art and archaeology, and familiarize them with modern Greek culture and language.
-The 2013 campaign will focus mainly on museum work, but will also include geophysical survey and targeted fieldwork (test pits and clearing operations) in the Lower Town outside the citadel walls (seventh season).
+The 2014 campaign will focus mainly on museum work, but will also include geophysical survey and targeted fieldwork (test pits and clearing operations) in the Lower Town outside the citadel walls (eigth season).

 Participants may enroll either for academic credit through Dickinson College or for a fieldwork certificate (D.E.P.A.S. of Mycenae Program).
 Successful completion of excavation and/or museum research, survey and associated tasks will earn a full Dickinson College course credit (equivalent to 4 semester hours), which satisfies the fieldwork requirement (for entering students) or one elective course credit (for returning students) towards the Archaeology Major/Minor (ARCH 301: Fieldwork in Classical Archaeology) of the Archaeology Department, or may be transferred to another academic institution.